 Photo: Mark Baker

-Andrew Morton’s plays include Bloom (a winner at the 2013 Write Now Festival and winner of the 2013 Aurand Harris Memorial Playwriting Award), which received its world premiere at Flint Youth Theatre in May 2014 and has since been produced in Ohio, North Carolina, and Australia.
-Other works include: February (shortlisted for the 2007 Royal Court Young Writers Festival), Drive-Thru Nativity, and the collaborative projects State of Emergency, EMBERS: The Flint Fires Verbatim Theatre Project, 9xNourished, and The Most [Blank] City in America.
+Andrew Morton's plays include Bloom (a winner at the 2013 Write Now Festival and winner of the 2013 Aurand Harris Memorial Playwriting Award), February (shortlisted for the 2007 Royal Court Young Writers Festival), Drive-Thru Nativity, CARE, and the collaborative projects EMBERS: The Flint Fires Verbatim Theatre Project, State of Emergency and The Most [Blank] City in America.
+His plays have been featured or produced nationally at the Write Now Festival, the New England Theatre Conference and Flint Youth Theatre, and internationally at the Blue Elephant Theatre and the Hampstead Theatre in London.
+Andrew also teaches playwriting at the University of Michigan-Flint, and since 2017 he has served as the Region III Chair of the Kennedy Center American College Theatre Festival National Playwriting Program.

 His play Bloom is available for purchase and licensing through Dramatic Publishing, Inc.